 3.10 Drinking Water Supply Services — The services provided by the drinking water utility/supplier which includes extracting, transporting, treating, and distributing drinking water to the customer meeting the specified requirements.

-3.11Drinking Water System — A tangible component consisting of abstracting, transporting, treating the raw water and distributing the drinking water
+3.11Drinking Water Supply System — A tangible component consisting of abstracting, transporting, treating the raw water and distributing the drinking water to the consumer by the drinking water utility/supplier.

-3.12 Drinking Water Utility/Supplier — Whole set of a society or a body or an organization dealing with drinking water and has processes, activities, means and resources necessarily for abstracting, transporting, treating, distributing the drinking water and providing the associated services including risk and disaster management.
+3.12 Drinking Water Utility/Supplier — Whole set of a society or a body or an organization dealing with the supply of drinking water and has one or all processes, activities, means and resources necessarily for abstracting, transporting, and treating the raw water and distributing the drinking water and providing the associated services including risk and disaster management.

 3.13 Emergency Response team/cell

-A Team/Cell of persons within the drinking water utility/supplier authorized/engaged by the top management, are suitably skilled and have experience to perform task under disaster situation,
+A Team/Cell of persons within the drinking water utility/supplier authorized/engaged by the top management, are suitably skilled and have experience to perform task under disaster situation, consists of Information & Media Officer (IMO), Safety Officer (SO) and Liaison Officer (LO) and headed by Incident Commander (IC), The main function of the Emergency Response Team/Cell is to assist the IC in the discharge of his functions laid by the top management.

-NOTE — It shall be designed with the participation of those employees of the various operational areas who have hands-on experience and knowledge of the system.
-Such staff might include operators of treatment plants and pumping stations, water quality technicians, network maintenance staff, and other operational control personnel.

 3.14 Documented information — Information required to be controlled and maintained by the drinking water utility/supplier.